randallard/correspondence-games/PRPs/verify-storage-and-anti-cheat-task.md

 3. All existing game functionality continues to work
 4. Clear error messaging for blocked retry attempts
 5. Implementation matches "middle of the road" security approach (not foolproof, but reasonable deterrent)
+6. **Positive intent UX**: Players who reload URLs after making a choice see their locked choice and URL to share (not choice buttons)

 ---